caleb531/automata/README.md

 Raised if the initial state is also a final state (because the initial state must have at least one transition defined, whereas every final state must not have any transitions defined).

+#### class FinalStateError

+Raised if a final state has any transitions defined (because no final state can have any transitions defined for a DTM).